 Fresh takes on Indian classics were supposed to be their cover feature for March.
 The food writer Sarah had commissioned had promised a colorful portrait of three successful Indian chefs living in Munich, complete with make-at-home recipes and the mouthwatering, no-filter hues of Fenugreek and turmeric.
 He was a reliable freelancer with the hard-to-find tendency to deliver pristine copy ahead of deadline.
 Had been.
 A cancellation without explanation had arrived in her inbox over the weekend.

 Was it so hard to keep your word?
-Sarah hadn’t lied when she got the job a year ago as commissioning editor at Fork & Messer, a bilingual German-English food magazine that aspired to keep print alive, although it had more readers online.
+Sarah hadn’t lied when she got the job a year ago as commissioning editor at Fork & Messer, a bilingual German-English food magazine.
 She envied those who could lie with a straight face and a clear conscience, but when she was hired, her language skills proved more relevant than her non-existent food background.

 Actually, though, Sarah was a pianist.

 She opened a bottle of Bordeaux and filled up an Ikea water glass with the dark liquid.
 It had been on sale for €3.29 at Aldi, but the label looked fancy.
 French, at the very least.
 She grabbed a bag of frozen mixed vegetables from her glaciered freezer and poured them into a pot, turning the stove up to the hottest setting.
 Hunger was taking its pick axe to her wine-stained stomach.